BBC-Data-Unit/Synthetic_opioids/README.md

 Interviews in the pack included:

-* Dr Mark Pucci - a consultant in clinical toxicology in Birmingham and Sandwell.
+* Dr Mark Pucci (he/him), a consultant in clinical toxicology in Birmingham and Sandwell, who treated the first person in the UK found to have taken a nitazene in July 2021, was a consultant for the National Poisons Information Service (NPIS) and observed 13 patients who overdosed and survived between July and October 2023 among 19 who tested positive for the new drugs in blood and urine tests.
-* Dr Judith Yates - a GP from Birmingham who collates data about drug deaths in the city, where several deaths linked to nitazenes took place in 2023.
+* Dr Judith Yates (she/her), a GP from Birmingham who collated data about drug deaths in the city, where several deaths linked to nitazenes took place in 2023.
+* Charles Yates (he/him), deputy director of the National Crime Agency (NCA).
-* Vicki Markiewicz - executive director for the charity Change Grow Live
+* Vicki Markiewicz (she/her), one of four Executive Directors responsible for service delivery at the charity Change Grow Live, which specialised in substance misuse and criminal justice intervention projects in England and Wales.
+* Charlie Mack (he/him) , chief executive of the charity Cranstoun, which provided services for adults and young people facing difficulties with alcohol and other drugs, domestic abuse, housing and criminal justice.
+* The European Monitoring Centre for Drugs and Drug Addiction

-  The pack also included a right of response from the Department for Health and Social Care.
+* The Department of Health and Social Care (DHSC).

 ## Get the data